While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 Prior to freelancing, Kristin worked for a Fortune 500 company and has a B.B.A. in Marketing from Radford University.
 She loves romance novels, nitro brew iced coffee, road trips, and John Mayer.
 She resides with her family, including her Maltese, Zoe in Virginia.

 Read more of Kristin’s musings or learn about her freelance writing and marketing services at Kristin Hodnett.

 Do you use any CBD Products?
 What have you learned about CBD?

 Hello, I’m Thuy of honeybunnytwee.
 I write a Wellness Wednesday guest bloggers series.
-Send me an article or link to a blog post about health and wellness, self-care, fitness, or mental health at email@example.com.
-If you’re a good fit your post will be featured!
+Send me an article or link to a blog post about health and wellness, self-care, fitness, or mental health at [email protected].
 I’m always looking for more Wellness Wednesday submissions.

 17 thoughts on “Wellness Wednesday: What I Wish Everyone Knew About CBD by Kristin Hodnett”

 I have been a huge proponent of CBD for years and have been using it as well.
 It has helped me to sleep and with inflammation as well.
 It is also very good for anxiety and stress.
 It is importnat to remember that both THC and CBD are cannabinoids.
 It’s just one gets you “high” while the other doesn’t.
 Look into Charlottes Web and the little girl behind the Stanley Brothers company.

 I didn’t know about how beneficial CBD can be – a very interesting read.